ShanYinghao/shanyinghao.github.io/index.md

 ### **Short biography**

-SHAN Yinghao received his **PhD** from **The Hong Kong Polytechnic University** in Sep.
+**SHAN Yinghao** received his **PhD degree** from **The Hong Kong Polytechnic University** in Sep.
 2020.
 He has published more than 10 technical papers on the **top-tier refereed journals**, such as IEEE Transactions on Smart Grid, IEEE Transactions on Sustainable Energy, IEEE Transactions on Power Electronics, and Renewable and Sustainable Energy Reviews.
-He has been one of the **major participants** in various research projects, like Hong Kong Research Grant Council Projects, Hong Kong Innovation and Technology Fundings, and Guangdong-Hong Kong Breakthrough Project in Key Areas.
+He has been one of the **major participants** in various scientific research projects, like Hong Kong Research Grant Council Projects, Hong Kong Innovation and Technology Fundings, and Guangdong-Hong Kong Breakthrough Project in Key Areas.
+He has a mix of scientific and industrial experience in the field of smart grids and intelligent controls.

 ### **Research topics**